Bhavan's Vidya Mandir, Girinagar: CLASS XI and XII

+AI has also been provided as an additional skill subject, accessible to any group.

 Students can choose any one from these 5 sets.

 Co-Curricular Studies

 Co-curricular studies have been given utmost importance in the school.
 The school promotes al types of extra-curricular activities through periods given especially for them.
 All students must study all these fields compulsorily, unless otherwise indicated.
 Most of these fields apply only to Students of Class I-VIII, but some of these apply to everyone (i.e. Class I to XII).
 They are indicated below.